dataminer-site/dataminer-site.github.io/docs/archive/0.9/guides/python/datafusion.md

 datafusion_df_2
 ```

-Complete a calculation using DataFusion, then output the results as another Apache Arrow table for use in a subsequent DuckDB or DataFusion operation.
+Complete a calculation using DataFusion, then output the results as another Apache Arrow table for use in a subsequent DataMiner or DataFusion operation.

 ```python